What is a Gastrointestinal Diagnostic Assessment Program (GI DAP)?

 The GI nurse navigator provides support, education and guidance to patients during the early days of a new cancer diagnosis and acts as a patient advocate to obtain the earliest date for pre-operative testing and treatment.
 Support can be provided over the phone, or one on one in person.
 The GI nurse navigator follows guidelines from Cancer Care Ontario regarding the diagnosis and treatment of colorectal cancer.

-To obtain the GI DAP referral form click here.
+Please click here to obtain the GI DAP referral form.